GluuFederation/docs-ce-prod/docs/source/user-management/user-registration.md

 ## User Registration
-The Gluu Server is shipped with a user registration script that implements a very basic user registration process.
+The Gluu Server is shipped with two custom scripts for user registration:
+- user_registration: This script implements a very basic user registration process without email notification.
+- user_confirm_registration: This script is a complement for the firt one, it is used to send registration mail to user.
+Hence this script requires a working SMTP server, the STMP configuration can be provide using the corresponding doc [here](https://gluu.org/docs/ce/3.1.6/admin-guide/oxtrust-ui/#smtp-server-configuration).

 In most situations, we recommend writing a custom registraton app and then using Gluu's [SCIM 2.0 endpoints](./scim2.md#supporting-a-user-registration-process-with-scim) to send the identity data to Gluu.
 Using SCIM will give you more control and flexibility over the registration process.
 Also, since oxTrust is frequently not Internet facing, the registration page (`https://<hostname>/identity/register`) may not be available to a user on the web.

-Instructions for using Gluu's user registration functionality follows:
+Instructions for using Gluu's users registration functionality follows:

 ### Enable User Registration
 To enable user registration via the Gluu Server, follow these steps:

-1. Navigate to `Custom Scripts` and select the `User Registration` tab;
+1. Navigate to `Manage Custom Scripts` and select the `User Registration` tab;
-1. Find the `Enabled` field and check the box;
+1. Enable the script name **user_registration**;
+1. Enable the script name **user_confirm_registration**(only if you want to send email to user upon registration);
 1. Click the `Update` button at the bottom of the page;
 1. New users will now be able to register for accounts at: `https://<hostname>/identity/register`.